Aldaviva/DarkNet/Readme.md

 ### Custom colors

 Windows 11 introduced the ability to override colors in the non-client area of individual windows.
 You can change the title bar's text color and background color, as well as the window's border color.
-You cannot change the color of the minimize, maximize/restore, or close buttons.

 To specify custom colors for a WPF, Forms, or HWND window, pass the optional parameter `ThemeOptions? options` to one of the `SetWindowTheme*()` methods.
 For example, this invocation gives a WPF window a blue title bar theme.